 If Apple can wait a little longer, the faster Whiskey Lake processors might appeal.
 These should arrive in the second half of 2018.
 But even they might not be ready in time (with all this talk of processor delays you can kind of understand the rumours - which we talk about below - about Apple ditching Intel and making its own processors in the future).

 Another possibility is that the new MacBook Airs could use Intel's eighth-generation Coffee Lake processors.
 Or, they could use the same type of Intel processors that the MacBook uses - the Core M series, in which case the Amber Lake Y processors might get a look in.

-However, some reports are suggesting that Apple may be using it’s own processors to power the new MacBooks, and that may be the reason for the delay.
-While there are rumours that Apple is developing it's own processors for Macs (similar to the way it makes its own chips for the iPhone) the reports are suggesting those processors won't appear until 2020, certainly not as soon as 2018.
+However, some reports are suggesting that Apple may be creating its own processors to power the new MacBooks.
+However, the reports are suggesting those processors won't appear until 2020, certainly not as soon as 2018.

 Bloomberg reported in January 2018 that Apple is developing more of its own co-processors (like the T2 chip in the iMac Pro and the 2018 MacBook Pro) for use in its desktop and laptop computers.

 According to 9to5Mac, who spoke to supply chain sources in May 2018 about a new processor that is being built on behalf of Apple by Pegatron (who manufactures other Apple iOS devices), an Apple-made processor could feature in the "First ARM-based Mac, with a ship date as soon as 2020."